There's good Covid-19 news, including a third vaccine's approval. But don't ease up on safety measures, Fauci warns | NewsChannel 3-12

 But this year, Americans face a new challenge: the increased spread of troubling variant strains — including some that appear to be homegrown.

-That’s why health experts say Americans who want to get life back to normal must keep physical distancing — and get vaccinated as soon as you’re able to.
+That’s why health experts say Americans who want to get life back to normal must keep physical distancing — and get vaccinated as soon as they’re able to.

 A 1-dose vaccine could save lives and costs, CDC says

-With the new Johnson & Johnson approval, CDC Director Dr. Rochelle Walensky will officially sign off on the recommendation and distribution may begin.
+With the new Johnson & Johnson approval, CDC Director Dr. Rochelle Walensky officially signed off on the recommendation Sunday, meaning distribution may begin.

 The vaccine was given emergency use authorization by the US Food and Drug Administration on Saturday.
 An FDA analysis found the vaccine safe and effective.